Iridium spark plugs are thought to be the most durable and best-performance category of spark plugs globally. They can last up to 120,000 miles.

 1. Extended Lifespan

-Iridium plugs have the longest lifespan compared to standard copper core plugs or platinum plugs.
-An iridium spark plug can last for up to 120,000 miles depending on your vehicle and driving conditions.
+Iridium plugs have the longest lifespan compared to a standard spark plug (copper core plug) or platinum plug.
+An iridium spark plug can last up to 120,000 miles, depending on your vehicle and driving conditions.

 2. Enhanced Durability

-Iridium is much harder and stronger than platinum, making it more durable to withstand the high voltage coming through the spark plug wires.
+Iridium is much harder and stronger than platinum, making it more durable to withstand the high voltage coming through the spark plug wire.

 Corroded spark plug threads can cause a spark plug to get stuck in a cylinder head, making replacement very difficult.
-In worse-case scenarios, the cylinder head is damaged and needs replacement too.
+In worst-case scenarios, the cylinder head is damaged and needs replacement too.

 3. Better Ignition Experience

-The smaller center electrode of an iridium plug offers a more concentrated and strong spark, allowing quicker combustion.
-These plugs have high ignitability and require less voltage from the ignition coil, leading to fewer misfires.
+The smaller iridium center electrode of the plug offers a stronger and more concentrated spark, allowing quicker combustion.
+These plugs have superior ignitability and require less voltage from the ignition coil, leading to fewer misfires.

 You’ll also experience less lag when you press down on the pedal and fewer delays in the initial engine startup.
-This is especially beneficial with the cold-cranking amps of your battery during winters.
+This is especially beneficial with the cold-cranking amps of your battery during winter.